 - Always support your child and take everything one step at a time and do not rush him or her for any reason.

-- Ensure that your child takes any prescribed medications regularly.
+- Ensure that your child takes prescribed medication regularly.

 Also Read: Effective Ways to Deal with Stubborn Child